linode/docs/docs/guides/kubernetes/how-to-deploy-a-static-site-on-linode-kubernetes-engine/index.md

 If you'd like to continue using the static site that you created in this guide, you may want to assign a domain to it.
 Review the [DNS Records: An Introduction](/docs/guides/dns-overview/) and [DNS Manager](/docs/products/networking/dns-manager/) guides for help with setting up DNS.
 When setting up your DNS record, use the external IP address that you noted at the end of the previous section.

-If you would rather not continue using the cluster you just created, review the [tear-down section](#tear-down-your-lke-cluster-and-nodebalancer) to remove the billable Linode resources that were generated.
+If you would rather not continue using the cluster you just created, review the [tear-down section](#tear-down-your-lke-cluster-and-nodebalancer) to remove any billable resources that were generated.

 ## Tear Down your LKE Cluster and NodeBalancer